flancian/garden/agora pkg chapter.md

 ## [[Go links]]

-#go is an [[Agora Action]] that designates URLs as canonical or highly ranked for nodes in which the action appears.
+#go is an [[Agora Action]] that designates URLs as canonical or highly ranked references for nodes in which the action appears.

+Go links provide an interesting base case to study in the field of provisioning and (pro socially) exploiting[^exploiting] a [[knowledge commons]].
+Put simply, [[go links]] are named social bookmarks -- strings of text (usually slugged, but not necessarily) associated with URLs by users in a community of practice.

+[^exploiting]: TODO: there's probably a better term for this in [[Free, Fair and Alive]].

+[[Go links]] are a [[cognitive tool]] which was developed in [[Silicon Valley]] corporations and has the potential to spread and provide utility at internet scale.
+As [[cognitive artifacts]] they have a meaningful [[complementary]] component, which makes them interesting as a case study of [[Agora RFCs]] regardless of primary utility of application.

 As an [[Agora action]], the contract provided by Go links is as such: